 The 5.5-mile Canoe Trail provides the best way to see and explore the Everglades up close.
 Canoes and kayaks are available for rent.
 Boating and canoeing are allowed in the perimeter canal, as is sport fishing.
 Hunting for waterfowl is allowed in a designated area by permit.
 State regulations for hunting and fishing licenses apply.

 More than 300,000 people visit the Refuge every year.
 Public-use areas at the Refuge provide viewing opportunities for a large variety of wetland flora and fauna.
 The Refuge is part of the Everglades Trail and the Great Florida Birding Trail.
 The Refuge Bird List includes over 250 species.

-Visitors will discover a variety of scheduled Events at the Refuge, including bird and nature walks, canoe trips, swamp strolls and the annual photo and art contests.
+Visitors will discover a variety of scheduled Events at the Refuge, including tram tours, bird and nature walks, canoe tours, swamp strolls and the annual photo and art contests.
 The most popular event is Everglades Day, which takes place annually on the first or second Saturday in February.
 Ranger-led school tours are available by appointment - call (561)732-3684.

 Handouts describing the plant and animal communities of the northern Everglades are available in several languages: